Eastha0526/DanceGRPO/README.md

 3. Modify the `train_grpo_flux.py`.

 How to debug:
-1. Print the probability ratio, reward, and advantage for each sample; the ratio should be **1.0** before the gradient update, and you can verify the advantage on your own.
+1. Print the probability ratio, reward, and advantage for each sample; the ratio should be **1.0** before the gradient update, and you can verify the advantage on your own. **Please set the rollout inference batch size and training batch size to 1, otherwise you will not have the ratio 1.0.**
 2. The gradient accumulation should follow the sample dimension, which means, suppose you use 20 steps, the gradient accumulation should be accumulate_samples*20.
 3. Based on our experience, the learning rate should be set to between 5e-6 and 2e-5, setting the lr to 1e-6 always leads to training failure in our settings.
 4. Make sure the batchsize is enough; you can follow our setting of flux_8gpus.